Hyundai Ioniq 5 vs Ford Mustang Mach-E vs Volkswagen ID.4: performance and handling

 The ID.4 and Ioniq 5 are comfortable cruisers, but the Mach-E remains one of the best electric cars to drive on sale right now

-The only all-wheel-drive model here, the Ioniq 5 performs well thanks to its dual-motor setup.
-Combined, the pair produce 301bhp and 605Nm of torque, allowing the over-two-tonne car to go from 0-62mph in 5.2 seconds.
-The Mach-E isn’t far behind in terms of acceleration; it’s capable of 0-62mph in 6.2 seconds, while the ID.4 does the same sprint in 8.5 seconds.
+All three of these cars offer rear-wheel drive and all-wheel drive setups.
+The only all-wheel-drive model on test, the Ioniq 5 performs well thanks to its dual-motor setup.
+Combined, the pair produce 321bhp and 605Nm of torque, allowing the over-two-tonne car to go from 0-62mph in 5.1 seconds.
+The Mach-E isn’t far behind in terms of acceleration; it’s capable of 0-62mph in 6.9 seconds, while the ID.4 Pro Performance does the same sprint in 8.5 seconds.

 This entry-level, rear-wheel-drive variant of the Mach-E produces only slightly less power, with its single electric motor putting out 265bhp and 430Nm of torque.
-There are, however, more powerful rear and four-wheel-drive versions of the Ford, but the regular ID.4 is currently only available with rear-wheel drive.
-This top-spec ID.4 with the ‘Pro Performance’ powertrain produces just 201bhp and 310Nm of torque.
+There are, however, more powerful rear and four-wheel-drive versions of the Ford, topping out with the 480bhp GT that hits 0-62mph in just 4.4 seconds.
+The ID.4 is much less exciting in a straight line; entry-level models get just 143bhp and an 11-second acceleration time, while even the ‘hot’ ID.4 GTX takes longer than the least powerful Mach-E, despite having 295bhp.

 As a result, the ID.4 doesn't provide the sort of instant 'shove' you might expect from an electric car, and it simply doesn’t feel as fast as many rivals, either.
 The upside is its throttle is easier to control, delivering a smoother driving experience that's consistent with the VW's comfort-orientated approach.
 The car's light steering and soft ride add to that, too.
 It all pays dividends at low speeds, where the ID.4 has the best ride of the three cars in this test, while it also stays composed on long motorway journeys.